CLINICAL TRIALS FAQ

 A: There are many reasons people decide to participate in a clinical trial:

 • The opportunity to receive new research treatments before they are available to the public

 • To get access to promising new drugs or devices

 • The ability to be monitored for a serious health condition very closely

 • To receiving study-related supplies, medications, laboratory tests, physical exams and perhaps more personalized attention

 • Many people feel it is a satisfying way to help others.

 Q: What kind of research is conducted at the Diabetes Research Center?

-A: The Diabetes Research Center and the OSU Division of Endocrinology conduct research in islet cell transplantation and pancreas allograft transplantation, and type 1 and type 2 diabetes.
+A: The Diabetes and Metabolism Research Center and the OSU Division of Endocrinology conduct research in islet cell transplantation and pancreas allograft transplantation, and type 1 and type 2 diabetes.

 Q: How do I enroll in a clinical trial?